vishaalgupta/Patient-Survival-Model/README.md

 ## General Information
-This project will be used for doctors in hospitals to predict patients survival rates by using supervised machine learning model.
-The predictors of in-hospital mortality for admitted patients remain poorly characterized.
-We aimed to develop and validate a prediction model for all-cause in-hospital mortality among admitted patients.
+This project examines factors that contribute to a patient's survival in the hospital.
+Supervised machine learning models were evaluated to determine the most accurate model for survival prediction.
+We aimed to develop and validate a prediction model for cause of mortality among admitted hospital patients.
 In this dataset, there are various factors given, which are involved when a patient is hospitalized.
 On the basis of these factors, predict whether the patient will survive or not.

 ## Technologies Used